mikimer/LoRa/README.md

 ### Bill of Materials (BOM)
 You need the basic equipment for the project and a set of sensors, either by LittleBits or by Sparkfun.
 You'll need one (1) of each item below, unless otherwise noted.
-The prices are estimates.
+The prices are estimates.  _Note that the XBee shield is only used as a physical interface between the mDot and the Arduino.
+This project does not use XBee communications._

 ####Basic equipment